-The miracle of Pentecost does happen, though not in tongues of flame.
-More like a glowing ember, nurtured by breath—by speech itself—until you have light enough to find your way in a new languageBy John Ryle • 2001 • Granta • Revised • Posted 2016 • 4,425 words
+The miracle of Pentecost happens, not in tongues of flame, but like an ember, nurtured by breath—by speech itself—until there is light enough to find your way in a new languageBy John Ryle • 2001 • Granta • Revised • Posted 2016 • 4,425 words

 In the late 1980s I was living in Salvador da Bahia, the old capital of Brazil, studying Portuguese.
 I didn’t spend much time in class.
 There was a beach at the end of the street.
 And scattered all round the city and the shantytowns beyond—beckoning from the groves of trees that surrounded them—were the terreiros, temples of Candomblé, the African-derived religion of which Salvador, an old slave port—once Brazil’s capital—is the heartland.

 At weekends I frequented a Candomblé temple outside the city, beyond the airport.
 It stood among trees in the lee of a sand dune, close to the sea.
 The name of the temple was Ilê Axé Opô Aganjú—the House of the Power of Xangó—the name of the Yoruba god it was dedicated to.
 Here the sound of drums summoning African divinities merged with the roar of airplanes and the distant cry of surf.
 During the Saturday-night trance-dance rituals in this poor, black, rural suburb, the devotees—dressed in spectacular versions of nineteenth-century-style ritual costume—would chant canticles in the Yoruba language over the beating of drums and assume the form of gods from West Africa.
 This, too, was a distraction from the study of grammar.

 Weekdays, when I first arrived in Salvador, I stayed in the city, at the Anglo-Americano, a five-dollar-a-night hotel overlooking the Bay of All Saints, the great expanse of water where the city lies.